carrot2/elasticsearch-carrot2/README.md

 Starting with ES 2.0, the plugin is compiled against *an exact* version of ES and *will not work* with any other version.
 The numbering of the plugin will always correspond to the numbering of ES to easily identify the version of ES the plugin will work with.
+The only exceptions from this rule will be critical bugfixes, which will have the fourth version number: then the first three numbers denote ES release the plugin is compiled against.

 If you need a point version that has not been released (yet or skipped), then update the project descriptor (pom.xml) and recompile from sources,